 Set clear ground rules for the level of responsibility and freedom salespeople have

 - Outline how far salespeople can plan and carry out customer contacts independently.
 Agree whether they decide when to contact customers, or if they have to follow a set call plan.

-- For example, telesales might follow a script, routine sales contacts would be handled independently, and key salespeople would plan (and attend) key meetings.
+- For example, telesales might follow a script whereas key salespeople would plan and attend key meetings.

-- Set out what budgets are available for travel and customer entertainment.
+- Set out the budgets that are available for travel and customer entertainment.

 - Tell salespeople what freedom they have to negotiate discounts.

 - Get salespeople to complete weekly sales activities reports.

 - Hold weekly team meetings.
 Share news and discuss problems.

 - Get salespeople to report back on customer comments, enquiries and complaints.

 - Agree priorities for the next week or month, including specific objectives.

 - Allow salespeople to access sales information using software such as Salesforce.